Who are we?

 Homeloans Ltd (ACN: 095 034 003, ACL: 247829) and our related businesses RESIMAC Limited (ACN: 002 997 935, ACL 247283), State Custodians Pty Ltd (ACN: 118337367, ACL: 390850), Paywise (ACN:007 388 696 ) and RHG Mortgages (ABN:48065912932) are collectively known as the Homeloans Group and are referred to in this Policy as "us," "we," and "our".

 The Homeloans Group is an organisation that offers financial products and services and provides credit to approved applicants.
 We also provide funding via our established and longstanding Mortgage Originator partners.
 We also process and assess information when investors invest funds with us.
 We may also market or provide other products from time to time, pursuant to our licenses.

 Our commitment to protect your privacy

-Why we collect your personal information
+Why do we collect your personal information?

 How do we collect your personal information?